Graham Staines

-Graham Stuart Staines (18 January 1941 – 23 January 1999) was an Australian Christian missionary, who along with his two sons, Philip (aged 10) and Timothy (aged 6), was burnt to death in India by members of a Hindu fundamentalist group named Bajrang Dal.
+Graham Stuart Staines (18 January 1941 – 23 January 1999) was an Australian Christian missionary, who along with his two sons, Philip (aged 10) and Timothy (aged 6), was burnt to death in India by members of the Hindutva nationalist group, Bajrang Dal.
 In 2003, Bajrang Dal activist Dara Singh was convicted of leading the murderers and was sentenced to life in prison.

 Staines had been working in Odisha since 1965 as part of an evangelical missionary organisation named "Mayurbhanj Leprosy Home" caring for people who had leprosy and looking after the tribal people in the area who lived in abject poverty.
-However, some Hindu groups alleged that during this time he had lured or forcibly coerced many Hindus into believing in the Christian faith.
-The Wadhwa Commission found that although some tribals had been baptised at the camps, there was no evidence of forced conversions.
-Staines's widow Gladys also denies forced conversions ever happened.
-Gladys continued to live and work in India caring for those who were poor and were affected by leprosy until she returned home to her native country of Australia in 2004.
-In 2005, she was awarded the fourth highest honor a civilian can receive in India, the Padma Shree, in recognition for her work in Odisha.
+However, some Hindu groups argue that during this time he had tricked, lured or forcibly coerced many Hindus into believing in the Christian faith.
+The Wadhwa Commission claims that although some tribals had been baptised at the camps, there was no evidence of forced conversions.
+Staines's widow Gladys has also denied forced conversions ever happened.

+Gladys continued to live and work in India caring for those who were poor and were affected by leprosy until she returned home to Australia in 2004.
+In 2005, she was awarded the fourth highest civilian honour of India, the Padma Shree, in recognition for her work in Odisha.
 In 2016, she received the Mother Teresa Memorial International Award for Social Justice.